feyzadevops/Soroban-Automation/README.md

 ## Configuration

-To customize **Soroban-Automation** for your specific needs:
+To adapt **Soroban-Automation** to your specific requirements:

-- **Edit YAML Files**: Each YAML file can be modified to suit your environment and contract requirements.
-Look for variables at the top of each file and adjust as needed.
+- **Modify YAML Files**: Every YAML file can be customized to match your environment and smart contract needs.
+You’ll find variables at the top of each file, which you can adjust to tailor the configurations.
-- **Add New Stages**: You can add new Ansible playbooks to extend the functionality of **Soroban-Automation**.
+- **Extend Functionality**: You have the flexibility to introduce new stages by creating additional Ansible playbooks, enhancing the capabilities of **Soroban-Automation**.
-- **Environment Variables**: Use environment variables to manage sensitive data like Stellar network credentials and pfSense configurations.
+- **Use Environment Variables**: Securely manage sensitive data such as Stellar network credentials and pfSense configuration by leveraging environment variables to streamline the process.